What happens in counselling and therapy?

 I’ll work with you to adjust the process in ways that support your safety and comfort.
 The simple act of being heard and accepted can be a beautiful first step along the path to healing.
 My approach to holding this space for you is always informed by what you might need.
 This is something we’ll explore together so we can make adjustments as needed.

-Deepening our awareness can be transformative.
-As we peel back the layers of our experience, we uncover insights, patterns and parts of ourselves that have been hidden or silenced.
+While deepening our awareness can be transformative, learning more about ourselves can also feel difficult.
+As we peel back the layers of our experience, we can uncover insights, patterns and parts of ourselves that have been hidden or silenced.
 My role is to support you in approaching yourself with curiosity and kindness rather than judgment.

 I believe all healing and well being offerings must also be affirming and culturally aware.
 I am deeply committed to: